 Meanwhile, drain the halloumi, then cut it in half lengthways to make 2 'steaks', 1 per person.
 Place the halloumi steaks into a medium bowl of cold water and leave to soak.

-Pop the thinly sliced onion into a small bowl and add the red wine vinegar and sugar for the pickle (see pantry for amount).
+Pop the thinly sliced shallot into a small bowl and add the red wine vinegar and sugar for the pickle (see pantry for amount).
 Add a pinch of salt, mix together and set aside to pickle.

 Trim the cucumber and thinly slice into 1cm thick rounds.
 Pick the mint leaves from their stalks and roughly chop (discard the stalks).